 |Ruffwear Front Range Harness, Medium, Twilight Gray||305 Reviews||Buy on Amazon|

 The hugely popular Ruffwear brand design a number of harnesses to stop pulling in dogs.
-The Front Range harness is a robust and feature-rich type of no pull harness which suits the strength and behaviour of a pit bull well.
+The Front Range harness is a robust and feature-rich type of harness for pitbulls to stop pulling which suits the strength and behaviour of the breed well.
 You can check out our in-depth review of the harness here.

 A front range harness has two leash attachments.
 The first located at the top (back) is designed to act like a normal walking harness.

 An aluminium V-ring lead attachment clips on to most leashes just like you would with a collar.
 The second lead attachment is located at the front (chest) and is optional.
 To use this you would need a double ended leash like a HALTI training lead which can act like a normal leash or uncoupled for use with the harnesses reinforced webbing front loop.